How Palliative Care Can Help With Pain and Treatment Side Effects

 medicines for you.

-care can help with side effects from treatment.
 Sometimes side effects bother

 you more than anything else.
 Tell your palliative care provider about all of